If your teeth could talk, what would they say?

 Many times, if we find things like cavities, signs of decay, enamel erosion, or plaque and tartar buildup, it can be an indicator of a diet that’s high in sugar or acidity.

-For starters, there are all kinds of bacteria living inside your mouth.
+For starters, there are all kinds of bacteria living in your mouth.
 When the bad bacteria finds the sugar that’s left behind from your food and drinks, it will attack that sugar with a ravenous hunger, and creates plaque.
 If the plaque isn’t adequately cleaned away, it can harden into tartar on your teeth, or around and under the gumline.
 This is what leads to cavities and gum disease.

 We can also see signs of a diet that includes acidic foods and drinks by the state of your tooth enamel.
 Signs of erosion show us that you might be eating and drinking things that have high acidity levels that eat away at your enamel and create easy access to the plaque and tartar we just talked about.